tyst3273/pynamic-structure-factor/README.md

 python code to calculate inelastic neutron and x-ray scattering dynamic structure factors, S(Q,w), from molecular dynamics trajectories using parallelism over Q-points.

-look at the manual (manual.pdf) and the examples for how to use it.
+look at the manual (doc/manual.pdf) and the examples for how to use it.

 please contact me at:
     ty.sterling@colorado.edu